lexruee/gpx_ruby/README.md

 #GpxRuby
-GpxRuby is a simple a Gpx file reader which is not yet finished (version 0.0.0).
+GpxRuby is a simple a Gpx file reader which is not yet finished (version 0.0.1).

 Currently GpxRuby only parses track elements of a gpx file all the other elements are not considered.

 ##Install
 ```
-gem install GpxRuby
+gem install gpx_ruby
 ```

 ##Reading gpx files